 To what extent these pieces are all peaceful is more open to debate; certainly some of the arrangements and song choices lean more towards the Christmas party and enthusiastic spirit of the holiday season more than to those quiet hours after the children go to bed on Christmas Eve!

 It should be noted here that no words are included: these are very much solo piano arrangements of the songs.
 We are not told who arranged them for solo piano, but they have certainly done a pretty solid job.

-The arrangements would suit players at late-intermediate to early-advanced level, as is typical for piano songbooks of this kind, and an awareness of stylistic conventions such as swung quavers is assumed.
+The arrangements would suit players from late intermediate level (around UK Grade 6), as is typical for piano songbooks of this kind, and an awareness of stylistic conventions such as swung quavers is assumed.

 Some phrase marks and limited dynamics are present, but for the most part interpretation is left to the player, which is fine given the ubiquity of Christmas songs from October onwards each year: these arrangements actually provide an ideal opportunity for players to explore their own personal interpretation.

 Harmonies at times venture towards the jazzy end of the spectrum (including in the more traditional tunes such as Adolphe Adam’s gorgeous O Holy Night, which here benefits from some lovely major seventh chords), and I found the arrangements to be in good taste throughout, if not quite pianistically equal to the excellent Phillip Keveren arrangements I recently reviewed from the same publisher.

 A big draw of this publication is the spot-on selection of seasonal music, blending together so many great pieces in one affordable book.
 Most appear here in better-than-usual arrangements, too, making the book a delicious concoction for the Christmas holiday season.

 Reservations are few and far between, and I really can’t imagine anyone being disappointed in this excellent collection.

 Peaceful Christmas Piano Solos is without question one of the best and most useful anthologies of its kind currently on the market.
 Bravo!